 Cotton has many uses and is utilized to create clothing, towels, and coffee filters.
 Though, you may not know that cotton is also used to make sound-absorbing products.
-Yet, is cotton good at absorbing sound?
+Yet, is cotton a good sound absorber?

 Cotton does absorb a lot of sound.
 Cotton is porous and fibrous, allowing it to absorb sound by trapping that sound within its fibers.
 When used properly, it’s as effective as other sound-absorbing materials, such as foam and polyester, and is often used for insulation and noise reduction purposes.